 Protection.
 Value.
 Service.

 Don't leave yourself vulnerable!
-California Casualty offers flood insurance in all states through the National Flood Insurance Program.
+California Casualty offers flood insurance through the National Flood Insurance Program.

 If your home flooded, would you know who to call, or how to clean up?
 Could you afford to repair your home and replace your belongings?
 Flooding is America's most common natural disaster, yet many homeowners are unprotected.